Philips OFG 150 Floor Lamp

 Height: 190 cm / 74.80”

 Lampshade: 14 x 8 cm / 5.51 x 3.14”

 Electricity: 1 bulb E27 halogen, 1 x 150 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 But a 150 watt Philips HalogenA lamp is preferred.

 Designer: To be appraised.

 Manufacturer: Koninklijke Philips N.V., Eindhoven, The Netherlands.

-Other versions: Also made in black.
+Other versions: This Philips OFG 150 floor lamp also exists in black.
 Several variations were made.
 All with a dimmer, but also remote controlled and with a timer.

 Koninklijke Philips N.V.